 - Donor management – 72% of charitable gifts come from individuals, and each person comes with more information than you can memorize.
 You must store all of their information, and easily.
 It should be accessible, and actionable.

-- Campaign creation – Specific campaigns help to focus fundraising, and a CRM makes it easy to manage all of your campaign needs.
+- Campaign creation – Specific campaigns help to focus on fundraising, and a CRM makes it easy to manage all of your campaign needs.
 Thanks to a CRM, donors can easily register for events and purchase tickets.
 Nonprofits can organize that information, and get notifications when people donate.

 - Event management – Events are important parts of fundraising campaigns.
 But they require a lot of management, from registration to refunds to wait lists.
 Many CRMs provide serious help with these event management needs.

-2. Data at your fingertips
+2. Data at Your Fingertips

 Fundraising strategies are not easy to create.
 They require understanding your donors and keeping track of all the information that helps you understand them.
 Fortunately, CRM software can simplify information management and cross-team collaboration.